 Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 When it comes to associating a value with features of homes in Pittsburgh and Allegheny, Nordquist Appraisal LLC is second to none.
-The sales comparison approach to value is typically awarded the most weight when an appraisal is for a real estate purchase.
+The sales comparison approach to value is most often given the most importance when an appraisal is for a real estate sale.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
-It is important to note that while the appraised value is probably the most accurate indication of what a property is worth, it may not be the final sales price.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
-At the end of the day, an appraiser from Nordquist Appraisal LLC will help you attain the most fair and balanced property value, so you can make profitable real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
+It is important to note that while this amount is probably the most accurate indication of what a property is worth, it may not be the price at which the property closes.
+Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
+At the end of the day, an appraiser from Nordquist Appraisal LLC will help you get the most fair and balanced property value, so you can make the most informed real estate decisions.

 Got a Question?